The Wall sit is one of the most do-able exercises and is a brilliant strengthening exercise for anyone with back, hip or knee pain.

 Are you sick of trying to fix your IT Band Syndrome by stretching, strengthening or foam rolling your Iliotibial Band?

-Good news, you don’t need to waste your time with that any more.
+You don’t need to waste your time with that any more.
 Here you will find a clear summary of what really causes IT Band Syndrome and what you can do to really help it.
 All based, as always, on current research and good old-fashioned experience from a runner and physiotherapist to help you heal strong and fast.

-IT Band Syndrome IS NOT CAUSED BY FRICTION and the IT Band CAN NOT SLIDE OVER THE LATERAL KNEE
+False: IT Band Syndrome IS NOT CAUSED BY FRICTION and the IT Band CAN’T SLIDE OVER THE LATERAL KNEE

 In actual fact, IT Band Syndrome is caused by compression of the IT Band.
 Lets have a quick look at the anatomy so that you can see why this is: